V4Fire/Core/src/core/request/README.md

 #### responseType

-A type of the response data (if not specified, it will be cast dynamically from the response headers):
+The data type of the response.
+By default, the data type is taken from the `content-type` header, and if not set, then based on this parameter.
+However, you can change this behavior with the `forceResponseType` parameter.

 1. `'text'` - the result is interpreted as a simple string;
 2. `'json'` - the result is interpreted as a JSON string;